 - Cooking oil for frying

 - 1 egg beaten

+- Cut the potato into about 1-inch piece.
 Deep fry the diced potato until cooked but not too brown or it will be hard to mash.
 Place them in a large mixing bowl and mashed with fork while still hot because it's easier to do so